muppet9010/Factorio-Inbuilt-Lighting/README.md

 Limitations
 -----------

-The maxiumum lighted radius is limited to 75 due to the Factorio game engine.
+The maximum lighted radius is limited to 75 due to the Factorio game engine.
 Lights in Factorio illuminate the in-game picture you see and so tall building pictures may be half in light and half out, despite their footprint being fully within the lighted area.
 If the lights have a power usage set then the Electric Network Info screen will have 1 listing for each radius of light present (1 entry per power pole type).
 This is unavoidable in the Factorio engine.